 To put it simply, IFTA is an agreement made between 58 districts regarding the collection and sharing of fuel taxes.
 This agreement was created to make it easier for companies that operate across multiple jurisdictions to report and pay their fuel taxes.

 Member states work together to calculate and collect fuel taxes from commercial vehicles operating in multiple jurisdictions.
 That way, each IFTA license holder only needs to file one single tax report with their home jurisdiction which will cover your operations in all other member jurisdictions.

-Before IFTA, commercial vehicles needed to hold individual permits in each state they worked in, resulting in an administrative nightmare.
-This process was time consuming, inconvenient, and costly for many businesses.
+Before IFTA, commercial vehicles needed to hold individual permits in each state, they worked in, resulting in an administrative nightmare.
+This process was time-consuming, inconvenient, and costly for many businesses.
 So the jurisdictions worked together to simplify the process to be more efficient for everyone involved.
 The agreement saves commercial trucking businesses millions of dollars on an annual basis.

 How does IFTA work?

 Once you’ve registered with IFTA, you’ll receive a license along with two decals for each one of your commercial vehicles.
 The IFTA stickers will need to be displayed on both sides of the vehicle cab and owners are required to renew their license regularly and pay their taxes on time.

 When you purchase fuel for use in a commercial vehicle, you are required to pay taxes on it.
 The IFTA tax is calculated based on where the fuel is used and then the tax credit is based on where the fuel is purchased.
 IFTA calculates the difference between those two numbers and simplifies the reporting process.

 You’ll need to register with IFTA if your company is based in a jurisdiction that is a member and if it operates in multiple jurisdictions.

 Each one of the participating 58 states and territories has its own rates that you will need to adhere to if you operate there.